CodeYourFuture/curriculum/common-content/en/module/induction/check-git-installation/index.md

 ### Git

 You will use Git continually as a developer.
-We will cover Git more in depth later in the course, right now, we will just check that you have it installed.
+We will cover Git in more depth later in the course.
+Right now, we will just check that you have it installed.

 Open up a terminal and run the command `git --version` to double check you have Git installed.
 If it is installed successfully, you should get a version number (which may not be exactly the same as this example, but should look similar):